rhalbersma/dctl/README.md

 ##### Platforms

-The DCTL aims to be cross-platform in the near future, but is currently only supported on .deb based 64-bit Linux distributions (Mint, Ubuntu, Debian).
-Ubuntu-based distributions 16.04 LTS and higher are actively supported.
+The DCTL aims to be cross-platform in the near future, but is currently only supported on .deb based 64-bit Linux distributions (e.g. Mint, Ubuntu, Debian).
+Ubuntu-based distributions 14.04 LTS and higher are actively supported.
+See the [Travis CI config file](.travis.yml) for how to set this up.

 ##### Compilers

 The DCTL is a modern [C++](http://isocpp.org) library that targets the upcoming [C++17 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4659.pdf).
-This currently restricts usage of the DCTL to either [gcc](https://gcc.gnu.org/projects/cxx-status.html), version 7.1 or higher, or [Clang](http://clang.llvm.org/cxx_status.html) version 5.0 or higher.
+This currently restricts usage of the DCTL to either [gcc](https://gcc.gnu.org/projects/cxx-status.html), version 7.1 or higher, or [Clang](http://clang.llvm.org/cxx_status.html) version 5.0 or higher, both with libstdc++ 7.1.
 Visual C++ is not yet supported because of its currently incomplete C++17 support.
 Stay tuned for further developments.

 ##### Boost headers